golemfactory/golem-docs/src/pages/docs/providers/yagna-cli-reference.md

 ### Domain whitelist

 The [Computational Payload Manifests](/docs/golem/payload-manifest) embedded in the Demands can specify a list of URLs that may get called by the services running on a Provider.
 If the manifest declares requests to URLs in domains that are not whitelisted, it must come with a signature and app author's public certificate.
-By default, the domains `whitelist` consists of a curated set of public websites and APIs like GitHub, dockerhub or public Ethereum nodes.
+By default, the domain `whitelist` consists of a curated set of public websites and APIs like GitHub, dockerhub, or public Ethereum nodes.

 Run `ya-provider whitelist --help` to see possible subcommands.